goldenapples/recommended-links/readme.txt

 == Description ==

-This is the beginnings of a much more ambitious project.
-At the moment, there is no admin options screen and functionality is a bit limited.
-However, if you want to try this out, please give me feedback.
+This is the beginning of what I hope will be a much more ambitious project.
+If you want to try this out, please give me feedback.

 I will guarantee backwards compatibility with all data saved by the plugin, so it should be safe to install and activate, and as I add features, your existing posts and links will work with them just fine.